justynroberts/filewatcher/README.md

 **📝 Notes:**
 Presently 1 file = 1 webhook invocation, but could be modified to batch files.
+Some nice features such as POST being non blocking and Log integration.

 **⚠️ Issues?**
 Please post to the repo, not the author.